odinuv/web/en/apv/articles/sql-join/index.md

 ## Introduction
-When working with database, and especially when working with multiple tables, it is crucial to understand the structure of the database -- **database schema** There is a full follow up article about the [database design](todo) in which I explain how to create the schema.
+When working with database, and especially when working with multiple tables, it is crucial to understand the structure of the database -- **database schema**.
+There is a full follow up article about the [database design](todo) in which I explain how to create the schema.
 But before you start designing your own databases it is good to know how to work with existing ones.